Docs/Single-Arm SSR

 • Futility (CP < futility threshold): consider stopping for futility.

 The original Mehta–Pocock theorem (Chen, DeMets, Lan 2004; Gao, Ware, Mehta 2008) preserves Type I error in the two-arm normal/z-test setting when re-estimation is confined to the promising zone.
-For single-arm binomial designs this guarantee does not transfer analytically — the discrete sample space and exact-binomial final test mean Type I error must be confirmed via simulation (Tier 2 OC table) before fixing cp_promising_lower / cp_promising_upper for the protocol.
+For single-arm binomial designs this guarantee does not transfer analytically — the discrete sample space and the discrete one-proportion z-test final boundary mean Type I error must be verified by exact enumeration where feasible, or by adequately precise simulation otherwise (Tier 2 OC table), before fixing cp_promising_lower / cp_promising_upper for the protocol.

 Stronger result: in our base setting, no cp_promising_lower on the grid achieves T1E ≤ α